topcompra/schwab_api/README.md

-How to Use the Project - Future Authomated backtester
+# How to Use - Schwab OAuth2

-This document provides a step-by-step guide on how to set up and use the project.
+## Retrieves price_history as a python dictionary

+Note: there has to be a great library out there but i, unfortunately did not find it this straight-forward to use.

 Follow these instructions to get started with the project and customize it to your needs.

-Step 1: Fork the Project
+## Step 1: Fork the Project

 Navigate to the project's repository on GitHub.

 Click the "Fork" button in the top-right corner to create a personal copy of the repository in your GitHub account.

-Step 2: Clone the Repository Locally
+## Step 2: Clone the Repository Locally

-Open your terminal or command prompt.
+### Open your terminal or command prompt.

-Clone the repository to your local machine using the following command:
+### Clone the repository to your local machine using the following command:

 BASH

 git clone https://github.com/yourusername/your-repo-name.git

-Navigate into the cloned directory:
+### Navigate into the cloned directory:

 BASH

 cd your-repo-name

-Step 3: Set Up the Virtual Environment
+## Step 3: Set Up the Virtual Environment

-Create a new directory for your virtual environment:
+### Create a new directory for your virtual environment:

 BASH

 mkdir .venv

-Create a virtual environment within this directory:
+### Create a virtual environment within this directory:

 BASH

 python -m venv .venv

-Step 4: Configure Environment Variables
+## Step 4: Configure Environment Variables

-Within the .venv directory, create a file to store your environment variables (e.g., .env).
+Within the .venv directory, create a file to store your environment variables ideally called .env if you do not want to overwrite anything.

-Add the following variables to the file:
+### Add the following variables to the file:

 client_id=your_client_id
 client_secret=your_client_secret
 callback_url=your_callback_url
 Step 5: Install Requirements

-Activate your virtual environment:
+### Activate your virtual environment:

 On Windows:

 BASH

 .venv\Scripts\activate

 On macOS/Linux:

 BASH

 source .venv/bin/activate

-Install the required packages using the requirements.txt file:
+### Install the required packages using the requirements.txt file:

 BASH

 pip install -r requirements.txt

-Step 6: Run the Main Script
+## Step 6: Run the Main Script

-Execute the main script to display data in the command line:
+### Execute the main script to display data in the command line(to check if everything works):

 BASH